• Skip to primary navigation

 Instructions

-• Season the steaks on both sides with the salt and pepper and let them sit for 15 minutes to rest.
+• Season the steaks on both sides with salt and pepper, then rest for 15 minutes.

-• While the steaks are resting, crush the garlic cloves and heat a large skillet over medium heat on the stovetop.
+• Crush the garlic cloves while the steaks are resting, and heat a large skillet over medium heat on the stovetop.

-• Add the crushed garlic cloves and dried oregano to the pan and saute for 30-60 seconds until fragrant.
+• Add the crushed garlic cloves and dried oregano to the skillet and saute for 30-60 seconds until fragrant.

-• Stir in the crushed tomatoes and a pinch of salt and scrape the bottom of the pan to remove any stuck on bits.
+• Add crushed tomatoes with a pinch of salt and scrape the bottom of the pan to remove any stuck-on bits.

-• Add the steaks back to the skillet and reduce the heat to medium low.
-Spoon the sauce over the steaks so they are mostly covered and let the steaks simmer for 5-7 minutes until they reach the desired doneness.
+• Add the steaks back into the sauce and lower the heat to medium-low.
+Spoon the sauce over the steaks and simmer for 5-7 minutes until 145˚F.

 Notes

-• Veggies - Onions, olives, bell peppers or mushrooms can be sautéed with the garlic for extra veggies.
+• Veggies - Sauté onions, olives, bell peppers, or mushrooms with the garlic.

-• Cheese - Sprinkle mozzarella, provolone or fontina over the finished dish and melt it under the broiler in the oven..
-Another option is to serve the finished pizzaiola garnished with a sprinkling of parmesan or pecorino cheese.
+• Cheese - Sprinkle mozzarella, provolone, or fontina over the finished dish and melt it under the broiler in the oven.

-• Spicy - Add a big pinch or two of crushed red pepper flakes to the garlic.
+• Spicy - Sauté a big pinch or two of crushed red pepper flakes with the garlic.

-• Meat - Pizzaiola can be made with veal, chicken or pork.
+• Meat - Substitute the steak with veal, chicken, or pork.

 Nutrition